cs2113-s25/cs2113-s25.github.io/wrkshts/J0_basic_java.md

 ### q

-Which of the following is an object and which is a basic type?
+Which of the following is a reference type and which is a primitive type?

 ```java
 int a;